methodicalcloud/methodicalcloud-site/content/blog/hidden-cost-of-poor-automation.md

 The result?
 Systems that:

-- Work once… then break silently.
+- Work once… then break silently
-- Rely on tribal knowledge.
+- Rely on tribal knowledge
-- Can't be reused or handed off.
+- Can't be reused or handed off
-- Require hours of reverse engineering when things go wrong.
+- Require hours of reverse engineering when things go wrong

 What you save in the short term, you pay back tenfold in confusion, outages, or rework.